 Check that the centre gives a clear statement about its data offering policy and about the IPR issues regarding data sharing.

 Check that the centre states it is offering data for users from CLARIN ERIC countries - either via login using the CLARIN IdP or national AAI services.

-More details to be added
+2.b Privacy statement

+Requirement:

+The centre has to implement the GÉANT Data Protection Code of Conduct (DP-CoC) for each of it’s federated Service Providers.

+Details: The centre has to provide a URL to a webpage where its privacy policy is described.
+It must also add this in a machine-readable way to its SAML metadata

+Centre statement: (Add URL here)

+Check procedure:

+Inspect the provided Privacy Policy URL(s).
+If the SPs have also joined eduGAIN, compliance can be easily tested via http://monitor.edugain.org/ , otherwise the AAI taskforce will check the SAML metadata manually (contact the taskforce via dpcoc@clarin.eu)

 External assessment of data centre

 Requirement: Centres need to have a proper and clearly specified repository system and participate in a quality assessment procedure as proposed by the Data Seal of Approval or MOIMS-RAC approaches.